Whirlyball: The game

-A Whirlyball team consists of five players.
+A WhirlyBall team consists of five players.
 Players rides a Whirlybug and carries a scoop, with which to pass the ball, usually a Wiffle ball, or shoot at the goal, a circular target above the two opposite ends of the court.
 A score in Whirlyball is called a "Whirlic".

 Players are not allowed to leave their cars or to touch the ball with their hands.
 Other than that, almost anything is allowed, within certain bounds of safety, e.g., one is not allowed to ram a player from behind (four-point penalty).

 The scoops provided for recreational use are manufactured by Mangum's company, Flo-Tron Enterprises, while many players at the national level prefer to use a Trac Ball scoop due to the lighter weight.
 In order to use a Trac Ball scoop, players must use an industrial-strength heat gun to mold the scoop to fit the ball.

-Game origins
+Game origins and rules

 The game was first invented in Utah in the 1960s by Stan Mangum.
 Whirlyball is a sport that combines lacrosse, bumper cars, and some aspects of basketball.
 It features two teams of five players riding Whirlybugs, which are specialized bumper cars that offer more agility and steering ability.
-A Whirlybug is similar to an electric bumper car.
-It is round, with a bumper going all the way around.
-Unlike most bumper cars, however, power is not provided by an overhead grid, but rather by alternating conducting plates that make up the floor of the court.
-A Whirlybug is steered by a handle that looks like a crank.
-This handle allows steering not just side to side, but also backwards.

 The game is played on a court that allows for movement in the Whirlybugs, with the goal of players scoring the ball by making it into a target found on a backboard.
-The Chicago area of Illinois is a prominent area for WhirlyBall enthusiasts and features many possible venues for players to try their hand at this game.
-Other Whirlyball locations include Canada, Colorado, Florida, Georgia, Kansas, Michigan, Minnesota, Ohio, Texas, Washington and Wisconsin, with Illinois being the state that has multiple locations.
-The only restriction that the sport of Whirlyball has is the height of the players.
-In order to be eligible to play Whirlyball you must stand at the height of four feet, six inches or taller.
+The Chicago area of Illinois is a prominent area for whirlyBall enthusiasts and features many possible venues for players to try their hand at this game.
+Other whirlyball locations include Canada, Colorado, Florida, Kansas, Michigan, Minnesota, Ohio, Texas, Washington and Wisconsin, with Illinois and Minnesota being the states that have multiple locations.
+The only restriction that the sport of whirlyball has is the height of the players.
+In order to be eligible to play whirlyball the players must stand at the height of four feet, six inches or taller.
 Players shorter than this height are prohibited from playing this sport.
-According to Flo-tron Enterprises, Inc., the sole company that makes WhirlyBall products and the Whirlybug, the game is meant to be a competitive team sport that can be played at any level.
-The highest level played in WhirlyBall is the international level.
+According to Flo-tron Enterprises, Inc., the sole company that makes whirlyBall products and the Whirlybug, the game is meant to be a competitive team sport that can be played at any level.
+The highest level played in whirlyball is the international level.